 Gaslighting is a common tactic used by misogynists.
 This is when someone tries to make you question your sanity or memory.

-This can be very confusing and frustrating.
-It’s important to remember that you are not crazy and know what happened.
+This can be confusing and upsetting, but remember: you are not crazy and you know what you experienced is real.

 9. Creating A Toxic Work Environment: